pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/README.md

 ## General settings and editing content

 Most Pushkin experiment templates will include the following files for editing the settings and content of your experiment.
-The basic experiment template is the exception, and is a fairly bare bones template for customization.
+The basic experiment template is the exception, since it is a fairly bare bones template for customization.

 ### config.js